docker/docs/content/manuals/admin/organization/orgs.md

 ## Create an organization

 There are multiple ways to create an organization.
-You can:
+You can either:
-- create a new organization using the **Create Organization** option in Docker Hub.
+- Create a new organization using the **Create Organization** option in Docker Hub
-- or you can convert an existing user account to an organization.
+- Convert an existing user account to an organization

 The following section contains instructions on how to create a new organization.
 For prerequisites and detailed instructions on converting an existing user account to an organization, see